jojo157/learning-platform/README.md

 #### Colour Scheme

 Shades of blue were used to create the impression of trust and loyalty.
 Turquoise was used to represent open communication, creativity and calming nature.
 The combination of shades between blue and green are widely used in financial websites.
-A ligther shade creates the association while also looking modern.
+A lighter shade creates the financial association while also looking modern.

 The colours used are shown below:

 ![Color Schema](static/images/readme_images/colors.png)

-The navbar is a gradient of these colors to give a fresh appearance by mergining the colors.
+The navbar is a gradient of these colours to give a fresh appearance by merging the colours.

 #### Typography